limbernie/limbernie.github.io/_posts/2018-08-29-wakanda-1-walkthrough.md

 </body></html>
 ```

-:smirk: The password `Niamey4Ever227!!!` at the top is most probably `mamaodou`'s password.
+The password `Niamey4Ever227!!!` at the top is most probably `mamaodou`'s password.

 ### Low-Privilege Shell